 Open Data, what is that?
 Open Data is data which anyone can use at their disposal.
 It can be used, reused, modified, made into something better, whatever you can imagine to do with it.
-It is part of the open source movement, something which people do in order to make the world a better and safer place.
+If you’re a fan of online casinos for example and you want to get the Wink Slots promo code, you can do it using different software available.
+All this is a part of the open source movement, something which people do in order to make the world a better and safer place.
 Everyone is welcome to contribute and add to the collective.
 Even governments have come forward and have opened their data sources, not to mention companies and individuals.

 Here are the best open data sources anyone can use for free.

 World Bank Open Data

 This is the motherload of free and open data.
 When we say that, we mean THE motherload.
 You will likely find everything you need here.
 The system is really large and comprehensive, but also easy to use, as most open source software is.
 What this means for you, the user, is that you can enter a couple of criteria, like a topic, or a certain country, and you will have tons and tons of data about your subject.

 They have their own API which can be integrated with your own software to help you access various data and make your site a bit more professional or interesting, depending on the type of site your are going for.
 This is probably the best source for data you can find online.
 You can, of course, download the data and export it to various popular formats, like CSV or .xlsx, the popular Office Open XML Workbook.

 Thinking about those health articles you read about nutrition?
 What about checking a real source from actual professionals who spent entire years getting the necessary education to perform specific research tasks?